 \subsubsection{Input Permutation}

+The input permutation in Fig.\ \ref{fig:model} disentangles the pose and textures at patch-level by randomly shuffling image patches, which is introduced below.

-\textbf{Inputs to the Texture Branch.} To guide the texture transfer with a posture in a self-driven way, we first need to disentangle the pose and textures in the image.
-The posture can be derived by a DensePose model \citep{guler2018densepose} pretrained on COCO \citep{lin2014microsoft}, which gives a 2D UV coordinate representation $P_s$.
-However, the texture representation should not simply be the source person $E_s$ itself, as it is obviously entangled with posture.
-To erase the pose information from $E_s$, we create a texture sample space by dividing the image into $k\times k$ squares, referred to as ``patches,'' and then shuffling their locations.
-Intuitively, when the patch size $k$ is sufficiently small, the original posture cannot easily be retrieved from the permutation.
-Additionaly, 20\% of the patches are masked to encourage the model to learn occluded regions.
-Formally, let $\text{RandMask}(\cdot)$ be the input permuting function.
-The inputs of the texture attention branch become $[\tilde{E_s};\tilde{M}]=\text{RandMask}([E_s;M],m_t)$, where $[;]$ means concatenation and $m_t$ is the masking rate.
-We set $m_t=0.2$ in our experiments.
-The permuted tetxures $[\tilde{E_s};\tilde{M}]$ are given as inputs to the dual-kernel texture encoder (Sec. \ref{sec:dke}).
+\textbf{Inputs to the Texture Branch.} As illustrated for the texture branch in Fig.\ \ref{fig:model}, the texture representation should not simply be the source person $E_s$ itself, as it is entangled with its posture.
+To erase the pose information from $E_s$, we create a texture sample space by dividing the image into $p\times p$ squares, referred to as ``patches,'' then shuffling their locations.
+Intuitively the original pose cannot easily be retrieved from the permuted patches when the patch size $p$ is sufficiently small.
+Additionally, we mask 20\% of the patches so the model can learn to reconstruct occluded regions.
+Formally, let $\text{RandMask}(\cdot)$ be the input permutation function.
+The inputs of the texture branch become $[\tilde{E_s};\tilde{M}]=\text{RandMask}([E_s;M],m_t)$, where $[;]$ is concatenation and $m_t$ is the masking rate.
+We set $m_t=0.2$ in our experiments (see Sec.\ \ref{sec:abl} for an ablation study).
+The permuted textures $[\tilde{E_s};\tilde{M}]$ are given as inputs to the dual-scale texture encoder (Sec.\ \ref{sec:dke}).